simp/simp-doc/docs/getting_started_guide/Preparing_For_Non_Rpm_Install.rst

   ├── rsync
   └── site_files

-* ``rsync`` in a tree that stores data that will be copied over to modules.
+* ``rsync`` is a tree that stores data that will be copied over to modules.
 We have chosen rsync for these applications because of how it handles large files and large amounts of files.
-See :ref:`rsync_justification`.
+See :ref:`rsync_justification`
 * ``site_files`` is a place to store private files that may not belong in the control repo or another data source.
 An example of this would be host-based x509 certificates (which are used heavily by SIMP).